 Fever of concern — Fever is a common symptom among infants and children seeking medical care.
 Most children undergo evaluation for a febrile illness before their third birthday, and nearly one-third of pediatric outpatient visits are for fever [2-4].
 In children 3 to 36 months of age, the diagnosis of fever is based upon core temperature, which is measured most accurately rectally.
 The history of an elevated temperature recorded at home should be considered equivalent to that taken in a medical facility.
-Fever 39ºC (102.2ºF) or higher is the threshold above which evaluation for a source of occult infection, including urinary tract infection (UTI), may be warranted .
-(See 'Occult sources of infection' below.)
+(See "Fever in infants and children: Pathophysiology and management", section on 'Site and method of measurement'.)

 The majority of children with fever have either a self-limited viral infection or a recognizable source of bacterial infection.
-However, research in the 1970s identified a population of well-appearing febrile young children who had occult bacteremia [5,6].
-Subsequent studies demonstrated that some of these children went on to develop serious focal bacterial infections, such as pneumonia and meningitis [7,8].
+However, research in the 1970s identified a population of well-appearing febrile young children who had occult bacteremia [8,9].
+Subsequent studies demonstrated that some of these children went on to develop serious focal bacterial infections, such as pneumonia, septic arthritis, periorbital cellulitis, and meningitis [10,11].
 Although laboratory testing identified a group of children at an increased risk for occult bacteremia, many who were not bacteremic received presumptive treatment with broad spectrum antibiotics while awaiting definitive blood culture results.
 The introduction of vaccines to Hib and pneumococcal disease has dramatically lowered the incidence of occult bacteremia since the publication of these studies, and, as a result, changed the issues facing the clinician who is evaluating a young child with fever.
 However, these early studies still help inform the approach to children who are under- or unimmunized.
 (See 'Impact of vaccines' below and 'Immunization incomplete' below.)

-Population of interest — This topic will focus on the evaluation and management of well-appearing, immunocompetent children 3 to 36 months of age with fever ≥39ºC (102.2ºF) of less than seven days duration and no focus of infection identified by a complete physical examination.
+Population of interest — This topic will focus on the evaluation and management of well-appearing, immunocompetent children 3 to 36 months of age with fever ≥39°C (102.2°F) of less than 7 days duration and no focus of infection identified by a complete physical examination.

 Immunization status — The approach to the child who has fever without a source is greatly determined by immunization status.